cjhoward92/cjhoward92.github.io/_posts/2021-09-10-recursion.md

 #### Why is it hard?

-I think it's hard because engineers think of recursive functions as very abstract.
+It's hard because engineers think of recursive functions as very abstract.
 Mapping them directly to a for or while loop can be a way to break down the abstraction.
-Next, I think recursion is hard because it can add a lot of complexity to an otherwise simple algorithm.
+Next, recursion is hard because it can add a lot of complexity to an otherwise simple algorithm.
 Here is some simple code to append file paths: